frothers/Frothers-FC/content/posts/2021/2021-season-game-7.md

 The Frothers came into the break 1-0 up and feeling confident.

-Valley FC came out the stronger of the two sides in the second half but was still missing a killer edge as their plays couldn't break through the backline.

 ## What a save

-pushing for the equaliser, LBQ got a great chance when a long throw into the box was flicked on for a 1-on-1 with the keeper. **Ryan** pulled out a great save to deny the LBQ player and cause the follow-up effort to go over the bar.
+Pushing for the equaliser, LBQ got a great chance when a long throw into the box was flicked on for a 1-on-1 with the keeper. **Ryan** pulled out a great save to deny the LBQ player and cause the follow-up effort to go over the bar.

 ![](/images/186498466_3381455152080766_3950239862005908952_n.jpg)